-Director Friederike Schulte had invited a high-profile discussion group at the Carl-Schurz-Haus for a debate on the wrongdoings of the name bearer while he was serving as secretary of the interior in the States.
+Director Friederike Schulte had invited a high-profile discussion group to the Carl-Schurz-Haus to debate the name bearer's wrongdoings while he was serving as secretary of the interior in the States.

 At the beginning of the discussion, Professor Hochbruck questioned, "Does a democracy need memorials?"
-These words were on my mind during the whole discussion reminding me of two other local busts, particularly when he added, "Compared to memorials, busts can be easily displaced."
+These words were on my mind during the discussion, reminding me of two other local busts, particularly when he added, "Compared to memorials, busts can be easily displaced."

 Well, not too easy.
 It took two years in Freiburg to move the bust of anti-Semite Alban Stolz from the public ground in front of Konviktkirche to the seminary garden of the Collegium Borromaeum.